Ooma Telo with Home Security Review: VoIP phone service for smart homes

 We were a little surprised to see a fair amount of smart home devices that integrate with Ooma's system: Amazon Echo, Android Gear, Dropbox, Philips Hue smart lights, Nest smart thermostat, Apple Watch or iPhones, LIFX smart lights, Google Gmail and Belkin WeMo smart plugs.
 However, we were disappointed to find these require IFTTT, a platform that lets you stitch together services and products through Applets.
 There is no setup procedure or connection to IFTTT Applets in the Ooma app.
 That was a little surprising to us.
 If you're tech savvy, that's not too difficult — but it can be a little challenging, and certainly not as simple as just clicking a link in an app.

 Amazon Echo is a bit easier.
 Just enable the Ooma Alexa Skill and you can listen to your voicemail and make calls by saying the number out loud or the person's name in your contacts.
 But note that the call will not come through the Amazon Echo speaker.
-Alexa dials the phone that's connected to your Ooma Telo.
+Alexa dials the phone that's connected to your Ooma Telo. ((Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Amazon Alexa.)

 For all the other integrations, you will need to get the IFTTT Applet for those particular devices.